infoguru19/MongoDB/README.md

 ## Module 4: Querying Data
 **Basic Query Operators (*)**
 * When you only care about which documents match
+- It answers:
-* “Which documents do I want?”
+  “Which documents do I want?”
 * ✅ When you need to filter data based on values
 ```
 db.students.find({ age: { $gte: 18 } })